Shooting with degree theory: Analysis of some weighted poly-harmonic systems: Introduction

 \section{Introduction}

-A well-known difficulty in the study of nonlinear elliptic systems, or any nonlinear system of partial differential equations (PDEs) for that matter, is on the development of tools useful in their analysis.
-Such tools are usually limited to specific problems; that is, a technique for examining one class of problems may prove ineffective in examining other classes of problems.
-Our main objective of this article is to further develop and refine a novel approach---first introduced in \cite{Li11}---for proving the existence of positive solutions and related properties to higher-order, nonlinear system of elliptic equations in the whole space.
-As we shall see below, the class of problems we examine will include the well-known Lane--Emden and Hardy--Littlewood--Sobolev type systems along with their weighted counterparts as motivating examples.
+This manuscript establishes the existence of positive solutions and related properties for higher-order, nonlinear system of elliptic equations in the whole space.
+As we shall see, the class of problems we examine includes the well-known Lane--Emden and Hardy--Littlewood--Sobolev type systems along with their weighted counterparts as motivating examples.
+The general framework we adopt to establish these existence results is inspired by the recent work of Li in \cite{Li11}.
 Remarkably, the mathematical tools utilized within this framework are more or less elementary by themselves, but we combine them together to obtain some new and interesting results.
 Our first main result proves the existence of positive entire solutions, under reasonable assumptions, to the general system

-As we demonstrate below, proving the existence of positive solutions to this system of poly-harmonic PDEs involves reformulating the problem in radial coordinates then applying the classical shooting method combined with a non-existence theorem for the corresponding Navier boundary value problem.
+As we demonstrate below, proving the existence of positive solutions to this system of poly-harmonic equations involves reformulating the problem in radial coordinates then applying the classical shooting method combined with a non-existence theorem for the corresponding Navier boundary value problem.
 Specifically, a natural ingredient of the proof entails constructing a continuous {\bf target map} which aims the shooting method.
 Then a topological argument via degree theory is invoked to guarantee the existence of zeros of this target map, which enables us to identify the correct initial shooting positions for the shooting method.
 By combining this with a non-existence result for the corresponding boundary value problem, we obtain the existence of positive (radial) solutions to system \eqref{general}.

 In establishing our general results, the primary examples we consider are the weighted Hardy--Littlewood--Sobolev (HLS) equation

 and the weighted HLS system,

 Here, $n\geq 3$, $\gamma \in (0,n)$, $\sigma,\sigma_{1},\sigma_{2} \in \mathbb{R}$ and $p$ and $q$ are positive exponents.
 Notice that when $\gamma = 2$ and $\sigma_1 = \sigma_2 = 0$, the weighted system reduces to the well-known Lane--Emden system